 In this post, I’ll show you how to approach any page on your website like a pro, and walk you through the process from start to finish.

-But more importantly, your prospects need to see themselves represented in your messaging.
+Your prospects need to see themselves represented in your messaging.
 They should feel as though your offer is the immediate and best solution they’re looking for.

 This is perhaps the most important step toward better website copy.
 Before you write, take a moment to consider who the heck you’re writing to.
 Some marketers will refer to this as a segment or avatar.
 Semantics aside, your ideal reader is the single most important factor to nail if you want to write the perfect web page.